Biological computing: Notable advancements in biocomputer technology

+In 2024, FinalSpark, a Swiss biocomputing startup, launched an online platform enabling global researchers to conduct experiments remotely on biological neurons in vitro.

+In March 2025, Cortical Labs unveiled CL1, the world's first commercially available biological computer integrating lab-grown human neurons with silicon hardware.
+Building on earlier work with DishBrain, CL1 uses hundreds of thousands of neurons sustained by an internal life-support system for up to six months, enabling real-time learning and adaptive computation within a closed-loop environment.
+The system operates via the Biological Intelligence Operating System (biOS), allowing direct code deployment to living neurons.
+CL1 is designed for applications in drug discovery, disease modeling, and neuromorphic research, offering an ethically preferable alternative to animal testing and consuming significantly less energy than traditional artificial intelligence systems.

 Future potential of biocomputers

-Many examples of simple biocomputers have been designed, but the capabilities of these biocomputers are very limited in comparison to commercially available non-bio computers.
-Some people believe that biocomputers have great potential, but this has yet to be demonstrated.
+Many examples of simple biocomputers have been designed, but the capabilities of these biocomputers are very limited in comparison to commercially available inorganic computers.

 The potential to solve complex mathematical problems using far less energy than standard electronic supercomputers, as well as to perform more reliable calculations simultaneously rather than sequentially, motivates the further development of "scalable" biological computers, and several funding agencies are supporting these efforts.